-Frank's Local Authority has subscribed to the Localisation of the ADL LifeCurve™ and Insight, so has access to their local population along the ADL LifeCurve.
-This helps the authority to target budgets and localise services at key points on the ADL LifeCurve.
+Frank's Local Authority has subscribed to the Localisation of the ADL LifeCurve™ and Insight, so has access to their local population along the ADL LifeCurve™.
+This helps the authority to target budgets and localise services at key points on the ADL LifeCurve™.

-ADL Smartcare are working with National Governments to position their general population.
-Programmes such as Scotland's Active and Independent Living Improvement Programme.Find out more about our work with AILIP (https://ailip.lifecurve.uk)
+ADL Smartcare is working with National Governments to position their population.
+This includes programmes such as Scotland's Active and Independent Living Improvement Programme (AILIP).Find out more about our work with AILIP (https://ailip.lifecurve.uk)

 The website provides trusted advice and recommends simple exercises to build up Frank's walking endurance, so that he regains his ability and confidence to walk to the shops.

 The Local Authority has worked with ADL Smartcare to customise the information provided after Frank has completed the ADL LifeCurve™.
-There is already early evidence to show the long term impact of our approach within a Local Authority as a long term partner of our services.
+There is already early evidence demonstrating the long-term impact of our approach, from a long-standing local authority partner of ADL Smartcare.
 The median stay in residential care is significantly lower than the UK national average and is still declining.